Python Playground Help Center

 Open Python Playground

-Click the Python Playground icon in your browser toolbar to open the IDE in a new side panel.
+Click the Python Playground icon in your browser toolbar to open the IDE.
 The extension will initialize the Python environment automatically.

 4

 Use the code editor to write your Python code.
-The editor supports syntax highlighting, auto-indentation, and bracket matching for a smooth coding experience.
+The editor supports syntax highlighting, auto-indentation, and bracket matching.

 5

-Click the "Run Code" button or use Ctrl+Enter to execute your Python code.
-The output will appear in the console panel below the editor, including any print statements, errors, or visualizations.
+Click the "Run" button or use Ctrl+Enter to execute your Python code.
+The output will appear in the console panel below the editor.

 Contact Us